marian-m12l/studio/README.md

 The `vorbis-java` library, as well as the `VorbisEncoder` class are licensed by the Xiph.org Foundation.
 The terms of the license can found in the `LICENSE.vorbis-java` file.

+The `com.jhlabs.image` package is licensed by Jerry Huxtable under the terms of the Apache License 2.0.
+The terms of the license can found in the `LICENSE.jhlabs` file.